 Connecticut College students are fulltime members of an intense residential academic community.
 The deans ensure that the experience of living in a residential academic community always retains an essential intellectual character, even when students are not learning formally in the classroom.

 The Dean of the Faculty is the principal adviser to the president on academic affairs and leads the faculty in its deliberations on the educational policies of the College.
 This office promotes academic excellence in research, teaching and service.
 It also oversees all academic departments, centers and programs at the College; is responsible for appointment of academic department chairs and directors of interdisciplinary major programs as well as the appointment, promotion and tenure of individual faculty members; and is responsible for the academic quality of the curriculum.

 The Dean of the College supports the College's mission as a residential, liberal arts college to prepare students for a lifetime of intellectual endeavor and civic engagement by fostering the integration of students' experiences inside and outside of the classroom.
 The following offices comprise the DOC division:

-- The Office of the Dean of Studies includes the Dean of Studies, the Associate Dean of Studies/Dean of Freshmen, the Associate Dean of Studies/Dean of Sophomores and International Student Adviser, and the Associate Dean of Studies for Juniors and Seniors and Transfers.
+- The Associate Dean of of the College/Dean of First-Year Students, the Associate Dean of the College/Dean of Sophomores and International Student Adviser, and the Associate Dean of the College/Dean of Juniors, Seniors and Transfers.

-- The Dean of Multicultural Affairs initiates and coordinates programs in support of a pluralistic student experience, promotes ongoing campus discourse about equity, and oversees or collaborates closely with the major offices and programs focused on diversity.
+- The Dean of Multicultural Affairs and Associate Dean of Institutional Equity and Inclusion, who initiates and coordinates programs in support of a pluralistic student experience, promotes ongoing campus discourse about equity, and oversees or collaborates closely with the major offices and programs focused on diversity.